jhonfe64/rewardStore/README.md

 # Reward store

-This web application built in react.js allows users to exchage coins for products, users can recharge coins and filters products by category and price, includes a pagination.
+This web application built in react.js allows users to exchage coins for products, users can recharge coins and filter products by category and price, includes a pagination.

 ### Includes the following node packages